Compositional Neural Textures: Applications

-Textures can be characterized by their inherent randomness, meaning that there are countless variations of the same texture while maintaining its overall look.
-Our method treats a texture as a combination of neural textons, and the randomness is (partially) encapsulated in the distribution of appearance features.
-By reshuffling these appearance features among effective textons (with $\gaussianweightsymbol=1$), we can create diverse versions of the same texture, as shown in \Cref{fig:diverse_texture_synthesis:output1,fig:diverse_texture_synthesis:output2,fig:diverse_texture_synthesis:output3}.
-This method validates that our neural textons accurately encapsulate the texture's composition, showing that feature reshuffling creates a subspace of variations of a texture.
+\paragraph{Texture Diversification} By {\it appearance feature reshuffling} among valid textons (with rounded $\gaussianweightsymbol=1$ during inference), we can create diverse versions of the same texture, as shown in \replace{\Cref{fig:diverse_texture_synthesis:output1,fig:diverse_texture_synthesis:output2,fig:diverse_texture_synthesis:output3}}{\Cref{fig:diverse_texture_synthesis_main}}. \note{ This method validates that our neural textons accurately encapsulate the texture's composition, showing that feature reshuffling creates a subspace of variations of a texture. }